louispaulet/gpt_recommender/README.md

 ## Sitemap

 `gpt_reco_app/public/sitemap.xml` lists all public routes so crawlers can discover them.
-Whenever you add a new route in `src/App.jsx`, create a corresponding `<url>` entry using the canonical domain `https://gpt-reco.thefrenchartist.dev`.
+Run `npm run sitemap` in the `gpt_reco_app` directory to generate this file automatically from the routes defined in `src/App.jsx`.
+The command is executed before `npm run deploy`, so remember to run it whenever deploying the site.
+The sitemap uses the canonical domain `https://gpt-reco.thefrenchartist.dev`.